-Mr Raghu Vindlacheruvu is a consultant neurosurgeon at Spire Hartswood private hospital in Brentwood, and Spire Roding Hospital in Redbridge (both in Essex), offering private spinal surgery and neurosurgery in our clean and comfortable hospitals.
+I am a consultant neurosurgeon at Spire Hartswood private hospital in Brentwood offering private spinal surgery and neurosurgery in their clean and comfortable hospital.

-Spinal surgery: Back pain and neck pain are extremely common and can be so severe as to wreak havoc with many aspects of both personal and professional life.
+Back pain and neck pain are extremely common and can be so severe as to wreak havoc with many aspects of both personal and professional life.
 Careful assessment can identify the treatment that will be of most benefit to each patient.
-Raghu Vindlacheruvu has expertise in a range of back and neck operations, including cervical disc replacement and minimally invasive techniques (keyhole surgery) for the decompression of spinal cord and nerve roots in degenerative disease of the spine (spondylosis) and treatment of benign and malignant tumours.
-He always takes an evidence-based approach.
+I have expertise in a range of back and neck operations, including cervical disc replacement and minimally invasive techniques (keyhole surgery) for the decompression of spinal cord and nerve roots in degenerative disease of the spine (spondylosis) and treatment of benign and malignant tumours.
+I always take an evidence-based approach.

-Cranial surgery: Raghu undertakes many procedures for brain injury, hydrocephalus and brain tumours.
-The driving forces for his brain tumour work are to cure benign tumours and to give quality of life to patients with malignant tumours.
+I also undertake many cranial surgery procedures for brain injury, hydrocephalus and brain tumours.
+The driving force for my brain tumour work is to cure benign tumours and to give quality of life to patients with malignant tumours.

-Vascular surgery: As lead surgeon for the neurovascular service at Queen's Hospital, Raghu Vindlacheruvu has helped develop the unit into one of the busiest in England.
-His evidence-based and multidisciplinary approach is underpinned by a rigorous audit process for cerebral aneurysms, arteriovenous malformation, cavernoma, and atherosclerotic carotid artery disease.
-He is a member of the Carotid Intervention Group at Barking, Havering and Redbridge University Hospitals NHS Trust.
+As lead surgeon for the neurovascular service at Queen's Hospital, I have helped develop the unit into one of the busiest in England.
+My evidence-based and multidisciplinary approach is underpinned by a rigorous audit process for cerebral aneurysms, arteriovenous malformation, cavernoma, and atherosclerotic carotid artery disease.